Giulia Maria Gliozzi

 Biography

-Subsequently, she obtained her MA degree in Italian Studies from Boston College in 2022, working on Guittone d'Arezzo and writing a thesis in which she questioned the predominant reading of Ora parrà s'eo saverò cantare as a palinode of the amorous lyric.
-At Boston College, she received the Donald J. White Teaching Excellence Award.
+Giulia Maria Gliozzi is a second-year Ph.D. candidate in Italian Studies.
+She earned a bachelor’s degree in modern Italian Literature at the University of Rome "La Sapienza" and a second master's degree in Italian Studies from Boston College in 2022, working on Guittone d'Arezzo and writing a thesis in which she questioned the predominant reading of Ora parrà s'eo saverò cantare as a palinode of the amorous lyric focusing on the canzone civic expression and reflection of the Frati Gaudeti’s political propaganda.